in Frieze Seoul | 06 SEP 24

 The Frieze Library initiative invites Frieze Seoul's exhibitors to submit an arts publication to be gifted to the Digital Library & Archive at the MMCA (The National Museum of Modern and Contemporary Art, Korea).
 This collection serves as an archive of the fair, reflecting the present day through artists, writers, and art professionals.
 The Frieze Library was conceived at Frieze New York in collaboration with Gordon Robichaux gallery (New York).

-Sam Gordon, the co-founder of Gordon Robichoux and Frieze Library, shares his top picks from the launch edition of the project, including monographs by leading artists featuring at the fair to scholarly reproductions of medieval manuscripts.
+Sam Gordon, the co-founder of Gordon Robichaux and Frieze Library, shares his top picks from the launch edition of the project, from monographs by leading artists featuring at the fair to scholarly reproductions of medieval manuscripts.

 Park Kyung Ryul,《왼쪽회화전 To Counterclockwise》, 2020